lukasoppermann/design-tokens/README.md

 To create a *radius token*, do the following:

 1. Create a `Frame` and name it `_tokens/radii`
-2. Create another `Frame`, `Rectangle` or `Main Component` and set the radius properties to your desired values.
+2. Create another `Main Component` and set the radius properties to your desired values.
 3. Name it `radii/same-with-smoothing`.
 Note, it is important to use the `radii/` prefix.